issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 ```

-To run thia query, you will need to specify a service account.
+To run this query, you will need to specify a service account.
 To do, go in the query settings under more

 <img width="324" alt="image" src="https://github.com/user-attachments/assets/2c2b350b-786f-4d48-949b-b725c488738b">

 Enter a service account that has at least BQ Editor role.
 <img width="316" alt="image" src="https://github.com/user-attachments/assets/eb7546b1-59bd-48b0-82ec-100f15caa2a3">

+As the query is running and sending the data in Pub/Sub, you can check that Pub/Sub is automatically streming the data in BigQuery.
+Note that no ETL job was implemented to load the data in BQ.

 ### Applying Gen AI on data as it arrives in the BQ table